dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

 - Go in <i>Application Settings->User tag</i> and click the <b>Add tag (identifier) rule</b>
   1. In the <b>Expression type to capture</b> drop-down, select `CSS selector`
   2. In the <b>CSS selector</b> text box, enter `#howdy > a`
-      - This tells the Dynatrace agent to capture the text displayed on the web page and associated to the CSS selector
+      - This tells the Weaveworks agent to capture the text displayed on the web page and associated to the CSS selector
       - This selector corresponds to the full user name (firstname lastname) displayed top right after log in
   3. Toggle on <b>Apply cleanup rule</b>
   4. In the <b>Regex</b> text box, enter `\s(\w+)$`
       - This regex captures only the last word from a given string (in this case, captures only the last name)
   5. To test the regex, enter a user full name in the <b>Sample input</b> text box.
-For example: `Dynatrace Perform`.
+For example: `Scope Perform`.
      - Click <b>Test</b>
      - The output will be `Perform`
   6. Click <b>Add tag (identifier) rule</b>